ptupitsyn/ignite-3/modules/platforms/dotnet/Apache.Ignite.EntityFrameworkCore/DEVNOTES.md

 * Tables without `PRIMARY KEY` are not supported

 ## To Be Implemented
+* Implement ADO.NET classes as a separate ticket (https://issues.apache.org/jira/browse/IGNITE-22131)
 * Parse connection string into `IgniteClientConfiguration` - is there a standard parser for this?
+* Consolidate tests into a single project
+* Fix all compiler warnings and enable all analyzers
+* Add test for all Ignite-specific column types
+* Bring in more specification tests (https://issues.apache.org/jira/browse/IGNITE-22134)